s1ddh4rthc/autonomous-unmanned-systems/README.md

 # autonomous-unmanned-systems
-Research in Autonomous Unmanned Systems under Professor Nitin J. Sanket at the University of Maryland.
+My research in Autonomous Unmanned Systems under Professor Nitin J. Sanket at the University of Maryland.